joachimschmidt557/nimmm/README.md

 `~/.config` if not set.

 ### Default keymap <a name="keymaps"></a>

+The default keymap is similar to that of `less`.

 | Key | Default binding | Description |
 | --- | --- | --- |